Preparing Raw Meals ...

 - Feed in a stainless steel or glass bowl and wash thoroughly afterwards with hot soapy water;

 - Raw food will maintain its quality and freshness for up to five days in the refrigerator, however, we advise between 2 – 3 days in an airtight container.

-We recommend using a stainless (for dogs and cats) steel or glass dish, which is washed thoroughly with soap and hot water after every meal.
+We recommend using a stainless (for dogs and cats) steel, ceramic or glass dish, which is washed thoroughly with soap and hot water after every meal.
 Discard any uneaten food and store raw pet food in such a way it does not contaminate human food:

 - Frozen raw meal packs are NOT for human consumption, clearly separate thawed food in your fridge;

 - Most frozen meals contain ground bone which should not be ingested by humans under any circumstances;

 - Practice safe handling of raw meat on all surfaces and utensils used for serving and feeding;